You may already know that businesses like A1WebStats allow you to see the following:

 Within A1WebStats, when a company is identifiable, you can click on a link within the visit that takes you to LinkedIn.

 That takes you to LinkedIn and you can then see the company profile on there …

-You can then filter the people within that company and decide how you will reach out to them.
+You can then filter the people within that company and use one of many strategies to reach out to them.

 You may get really lucky and reach out to someone that you identify within LinkedIn, and they may be receptive to your contact AND may have been the person who visited your website from that company.

 BUT that’s about as good as it gets (unless you are a paying A1WebStats subscriber, which will provide you with a method that sometimes identifies the actual person who visited your website from a company).

 No – you can’t see the actual person that visited your website